CSCfi/csc-user-guide/docs/support/tutorials/gis/gdal.md

 `ogrinfo file1.dbf -sql "RESIZE file1"`

-One option for fixing the double type field lengts is to to it manually with OpenCalc.
-When the .dbf is opened in OpenCalc, the field types and lenghts are displayed on first row, for example: N,19,11\.
+One option for fixing the double type field lengths is to to it manually with OpenCalc.
+When the .dbf is opened in OpenCalc, the field types and lengths are displayed on first row, for example: N,19,11\.
 These can be manually changed to more suitable, for example N,9,2.

 **CSV to Shape**